 This is a great option if you don’t want to carry the extra weight of the Sax Mute One, and it means you don’t need to use a neck strap at all.

 I love Hercules stands (watch my unboxing video here), but you do need to buy the stand separately if you choose to use one with the Sax Mute One.

 There’s a metal bracket inside the mute, which attaches to the Hercules stand.
 Once you’ve got the mute on the stand, you can fit your saxophone inside.

 I found this quite tricky as the mute pressed on the mechanism of my sax.
 It would take a bit of fiddling to find a comfortable saxophone playing position, and a height-adjustable chair would definitely help.

 |A few decibels quieter, but there wasn’t a huge difference

 Low notes don’t sound at all

 I wouldn’t waste money on the cheap saxophone mute.
 They make a negligible difference to the volume, and they make playing your sax very frustrating and difficult.

-There are other options out there including the E-Sax Whispermute which includes some electronics inside to link to headphones, or to a recording system for example.
+There are other options out there, including the E-Sax Whispermute, which includes some electronics inside to link to headphones or a recording system, for example.
 It’s quite a lot more expensive.

 Personally wouldn’t be using this mute for recording.
-For me, this Sax Mute One is better value for money, because it lets me focus my practice on tone building, technique, and lets me play when otherwise I wouldn’t be able to.
+For me, this Sax Mute One is a better value for money because it lets me focus my practice on tone building and technique and lets me play when otherwise I wouldn’t be able to.